Shopping

 These days, I do not start with products.
 I start with her.

 I think about what her days actually look like.
-What she uses all the time.
-What she keeps postponing.
-What she never buys for herself, even though she probably should.
+What she uses all the time, she keeps postponing and what she never buys for herself, even though she probably should.

 At that point, I start exploring what is available, just to see what feels right in real life.